discordjs/guide/guide/interactions/registering-slash-commands.md

 ### Guild commands

-As we mentioned earlier, we only have to register the structure of our Slash Commands **once**.
+As we mentioned earlier, we only have to register the structure of our slash commands **once**.
 As such, **we strongly recommend creating a separate `deploy-commands.js` file** in your project directory.
-This file will be used to register, edit, and delete Slash Commands for your bot application.
+This file will be used to register, edit, and delete slash commands for your bot application.

 ```:no-line-numbers {4}
 discord-bot/